angular/angular/aio/content/guide/elements.md

 ## Typings for custom elements

 Generic DOM APIs, such as `document.createElement()` or `document.querySelector()`, return an element type that is appropriate for the specified arguments.
-For example, calling `document.createElement('a')` will return an `HTMLAnchorElement`, which TypeScript knows has an `href` property.
-Similarly, `document.createElement('div')` will return an `HTMLDivElement`, which TypeScript knows has no `href` property.
+For example, calling `document.createElement('a')` returns an `HTMLAnchorElement`, which TypeScript knows has an `href` property.
+Similarly, `document.createElement('div')` returns an `HTMLDivElement`, which TypeScript knows has no `href` property.

-When called with unknown elements, such as a custom element name (`popup-element` in our example), the methods will return a generic type, such as `HTMLElement`, since TypeScript can't infer the correct type of the returned element.
+When called with unknown elements, such as a custom element name (`popup-element` in our example), the methods return a generic type, such as `HTMLElement`, because TypeScript can't infer the correct type of the returned element.

 Custom elements created with Angular extend `NgElement` (which in turn extends `HTMLElement`).
 Additionally, these custom elements will have a property for each input of the corresponding component.
-For example, our `popup-element` will have a `message` property of type `string`.
+For example, our `popup-element` has a `message` property of type `string`.

 There are a few options if you want to get correct types for your custom elements.
-Let's assume you create a `my-dialog` custom element based on the following component:
+Assume you create a `my-dialog` custom element based on the following component:

 ```ts
 @Component(...)